SesatGuy/Universal-light-image-format/README.md

 # Example
 ![Exaple](exaple.PNG)

-As you can see, the image of laptop is really havy like 450Kb, while in png, it just 151Kb.
+As you can see, the image of laptop size is like 450Kb, while in png, it just 151Kb.
 A lot of 'improvement'.